pizofreude/insightflow-retail-economic-pipeline/README.md

 - **Cloud**: AWS

     **Description**: AWS provides a secure, scalable, and flexible suite of cloud computing services, including storage, compute, databases, and machine learning, to host and manage applications efficiently.

+- **Container Registry**: AWS ECR

+    **Description**: AWS Elastic Container Registry (ECR) is a fully managed container registry that makes it easy to store, manage, and deploy Docker container images.
+It integrates seamlessly with AWS services, ensuring secure, scalable, and high-performance container image storage for modern application development.

 - **Infrastructure as code (IaC)**: Terraform